alexand7u/book/how-to-write-beautiful-code.md

 Chapter 2 - Organization
 ------------------------
 I'm not entirely sure where I'm going with this, but I'll just start with some pointers on code organization.
-By _organize your code_, I mean where you structer positions of sections of your code.
+By _organize your code_, I mean where you structure positions of sections of your code.
 This could be the order you add stuff to your classes, where you define a bunch of const's, or when you use global variables over class function return values.
 If you're a static programmer(HTML and javascript) then this wouldn't be of much importance, though it would effect your css files.

 - Keep your stuff that goes together, together!
 This isn't just advice, this is logic!
-- Be consistant with how you apply something.
+- Be consistent with how you apply something.
 If you use half return values, and half global variables, you're going to have a confusing time.
 - If you reuse the same naming scheme on something (exa. goblinHealth, goblinDamage, goblinTrolololol) you should try to use classes. (exa. goblin.health() goblin.Damage())
 - Header files are not evil, if you reuse sections of code multiple times, just use headers.
 They also allow for others to add their own sets of code.